-For many, an internal IT team may be seen as the best solution for ongoing support requirements.
-The benefits are clear, there is a trusted pair of hands on site for the majority of the time and incidents generally be quickly dealt with.
+For some, an internal IT team may be seen as the best solution for ongoing support requirements.
+The benefits are clear, there is a trusted pair of hands on-site for the majority of the time and incidents generally be quickly dealt with.

 However, there are a number of downsides to this approach including:

 - Good quality IT support staff are expensive and a full-time employee for an organisation with fewer than 50 employees will likely be underworked.